 - Yield: Serves 6 - 8 1x

-- Continue to cook, lowering the heat if it’s spattering, until the cranberries start to pop, roughly 5 minutes, stirring occasionally.
+Continue to cook, lowering the heat if it begins to spatter, until the cranberries start to pop, roughly 5 minutes, stirring occasionally.

-- Can be served warm, or stored in the refrigerator until ready for use.
-If it is too thick, add a little more port wine or water and blend in.
+Can be served warm, or stored in the refrigerator until ready for use.
+If it is too thick, add a little more port wine or water and blend until incorporated.

 *If you are using Vietnamese cinnamon use 1/4 teaspoon cinnamon.
 If you are using true cinnamon (also known as canela) add closer to a half teaspoon.